-The end-of-life of ModSecurity on 1 July 2024 represents a significant milestone in the evolution of application security.
-For DevOps, SRE, and DevSecOps professionals, this transition highlights the industry's shift towards comprehensive Application Security Platforms that extend far beyond traditional Web Application Firewall (WAF) capabilities.
+The end-of-life of ModSecurity on 1 July 2024 marks a practical turning point for application security teams.
+For DevOps, SRE, and DevSecOps professionals, it reinforces a wider shift towards Application Security Platforms that go beyond traditional Web Application Firewall (WAF) capabilities.

-Modern Application Security Platforms integrate Web Application and API Protection (WAAP) as a core component of comprehensive edge security.
-Peakhour's Application Security Platform delivers advanced threat protection that extends beyond traditional WAF capabilities to include bot management, API security, DDoS mitigation, and account protection - all whilst maintaining optimal performance through our global CDN infrastructure.
+Modern Application Security Platforms use Web Application and API Protection (WAAP) as a core part of edge security.
+Peakhour's Application Security Platform extends traditional WAF protection with bot management, API security, DDoS mitigation, and account protection, backed by our global CDN infrastructure.

 The bedrock of a WAF lies in two main components:

-- WAF Engine: Charged with the comprehensive inspection and assessment of web traffic.
+- WAF Engine: Inspects and assesses web traffic.

-Peakhour's Application Security Platform has leveraged ModSecurity as part of our comprehensive WAAP solution, integrating it with advanced threat detection capabilities, behavioural analysis, and the proven OWASP ModSecurity Core Rule Set (CRS) for comprehensive application protection.
+Peakhour's Application Security Platform has used ModSecurity as part of our WAAP solution, integrating it with threat detection, behavioural analysis, and the proven OWASP ModSecurity Core Rule Set (CRS) for application protection.

-For two decades, ModSecurity has been a cornerstone in the realm of web security.
-However, its acquisition by Trustwave led to a sunset announcement in 2021, with the EOL set for July 2024.
+For two decades, ModSecurity has been a fixture in web security.
+Its acquisition by Trustwave led to a sunset announcement in 2021, with the EOL set for July 2024.

 Deciphering the EOL for ModSecurity

-With the EOL, Trustwave will cease its commercial support and updates for ModSecurity.
-Yet, the importance of ModSecurity hasn't waned.
-It has consistently been in a 'maintenance mode', with Trustwave channeling its efforts towards rectifying bugs and rolling out security patches.
+With the EOL, Trustwave will cease commercial support and updates for ModSecurity.
+That does not make ModSecurity irrelevant.
+It has been in 'maintenance mode', with Trustwave channelling its efforts towards bug fixes and security patches.

-Despite this change, ModSecurity continues to enjoy robust community support.
-Every month sees a surge of tutorials and discussions centered around ModSecurity and CRS.
-Moreover, entities like Atomicorp have pledged to extend their support to ModSecurity beyond its EOL, ensuring its sustained presence in the market.
+Despite this change, ModSecurity still has active community support.
+Tutorials and discussions centred around ModSecurity and CRS continue to appear each month.
+Entities like Atomicorp have pledged to extend their support to ModSecurity beyond its EOL, helping maintain its presence in the market.

 Other WAF engines are emerging as potential contenders.
-The Coraza WAF engine, crafted in Go, is steadily carving its niche.
-Additionally, the public Azure repository boasts their ModSecurity fork, while the Edg.IO repository highlights Waflz, marking its significance in the WAF ecosystem.
+The Coraza WAF engine, written in Go, is gaining a place in the market.
+The public Azure repository hosts Microsoft's ModSecurity fork, while the Edg.IO repository highlights Waflz, showing its role in the WAF ecosystem.

 Peakhour's Application Security Platform Evolution

-The ModSecurity transition aligns perfectly with Peakhour's evolution towards a comprehensive Application Security Platform.
-Our strategic approach encompasses:
+The ModSecurity transition fits with Peakhour's move towards a broader Application Security Platform.
+Our approach covers:

 Immediate Continuity

-- Seamless Operation: ModSecurity continues to function effectively within our platform, supported by active community development
+- Operational Continuity: ModSecurity continues to function within our platform, supported by active community development

-- Zero Disruption: Our customers experience no service interruption as we implement next-generation capabilities
+- No Service Interruption: Customers experience no service interruption as we implement next-generation capabilities

-- Enhanced Integration: Existing ModSecurity capabilities are enhanced through integration with our advanced threat detection systems
+- Tighter Integration: Existing ModSecurity capabilities are strengthened through integration with our threat detection systems

 Advanced Platform Development

-Peakhour is implementing cutting-edge security technologies that extend far beyond traditional WAF capabilities:
+Peakhour is implementing security technologies that extend beyond traditional WAF capabilities:

 - Machine Learning Integration: AI-powered threat detection that adapts to emerging attack patterns

-- Behavioural Analysis: Advanced algorithms that identify sophisticated threats including residential proxy attacks and anti-detect browser usage
+- Behavioural Analysis: Algorithms that identify sophisticated threats including residential proxy attacks and anti-detect browser usage

-- API-Native Security: Comprehensive protection designed for modern API-first architectures
+- API-Native Security: Protection designed for modern API-first architectures

 - Real-Time Threat Intelligence: Dynamic rule updates based on global threat landscape analysis